zohayb23/zohayb23/README.md

 - 👋 Hi, I’m @zohayb23
-- 👀 I’m interested in Coding, Basketball, Anime
+- 👀 I’m interested in Developing
 - 🌱 I’m currently learning how to code in java and other languages
 - 💞️ I’m looking to collaborate on projects and fun assignments
 - 📫 How to reach me, through email.